Barn Swallow Behavior

 If you’re lucky enough to see a Barn Swallow in the wild, enjoy the experience from a safe distance!

-2. Barn Swallow Behavioral Adaptations
+3. Barn Swallow Behavior Adaptations

 The barn swallow is a small songbird that is native to Europe, Asia, and Africa.
 The bird has adapted to live in a wide variety of habitats, including human-made structures such as barns and bridges.